snehilk1312/UrbanDictionary_CLI_Tool-urdi/README.md

 #### 8. move urdi.py to myPythonScripts: mv ~/UrbanDictionary_CLI_Tool-urdi/urdi/urdi.py ~/myPythonScripts/urdi
 #### 9. chmod +x urdi

-Upon doing ablove steps we can run "todo" as any similar Linux command line commands(as "cd" , "pwd" , "ls"), with or without arguments.
+Upon doing above steps we can run "todo" as any similar Linux command line commands(as "cd" , "pwd" , "ls"), with or without arguments.

 ## For best formatting of text, sometime it maybe required to pipe the output into "less"